0xADE1A1DE/AssemblyLine/README.md

 # Assemblyline

-A C library and binary for generating machine code of x86\_64 assembly language and executing on the fly without invoking another compiler, assembler or linker.
+A C library and binary for generating machine code of x86\_64 assembly language and executing on the fly without invoking another compiler, assembler or linker. <br><br>
 ## How to use

 ***note: refer to [/src/instructions.c](https://github.com/0xADE1A1DE/AssemblyLine/tree/main/src/instructions.c) for a complete list of supported instructions***